daddel80/notepadpp-multireplace/README.md

 -   **Multiple Replacements**: Execute multiple replacements in a single operation, in one document or across all opened documents.
 -   **Entry Toggling**: Toggle list entries for replacement, highlighting, or searching.
 -   **String Storage**: Store and load your search and replace strings in a list, facilitating reuse across different sessions or projects.
--   **CSV Scope Functionality**: Target specific columns in a delimited file for search or replacement operations, offering precision in managing CSV data.
+-   **CSV Scope Functionality**: Apply search, replace, or sort operations to specific columns in a CSV or other delimited file by selecting column numbers.
 -   **Scripted Text Replacements**: Export to bash script for scripted text replacements.
 -   **Highlighting**: Highlight multiple find words in unique colors for better visual distinction.
 -   **Variable Usage**: Employ variables for conditional and computational operations within the replacement string.